LTR77/Protoko-Proton-Downloader/README.md

 # INSTALLATION
 To Install download the Code:
 Press Green "Code" Button then "Download ZIP"
+Or Follow the same Steps but Download the Latest Release and Extract It.

 Then either activate the venv (source venv/bin/activate) and run the python file (python3 CPDTTK.py)
 Or manual install the dependencies by running: "pip install -r resources/requirements.txt" in the CWD